Previous Post – Day 7: Km 99 to “Die Hard” Rapids (Km 81)

 - – W-R48 C1 100m PRR 475m “Enragés”

-- weather: Initially overcast then graced with a torrential downpour.
-Sun in the p.m. – go figure!!
+- weather: Initially overcast, then a 30-minute torrential downpour.
+Sun in the afternoon

-- campsite: CRCS08 at end of the lane from logging/access road; room for multiple 2-person tents and perhaps 2 or 3 – 4-person tents.
+- Campsite: CRCS08 at the end of the lane from logging/access road; room for multiple 2-person tents and perhaps 2 or 3 – 4-person tents.

 See Wilson Map 10 insert for portage and campsite location

-It was such a torrential downpour that we pulled into a small cove and pulled out the 10’x14′ tarp and covered the gear in the middle of the canoe as well as ourselves.
-We sat there and listened to the raindrops battering the silnylon but at least we were mostly dry.
+It was such a torrential downpour that we pulled into a small cove and took out the 10’x14′ tarp to cover the gear in the middle of the canoe, as well as ourselves.
+We sat there and listened to the raindrops battering the silnylon, but at least we were mostly dry.

-Thirty minutes later it was over – reduced to a few occasional sprinkles – and we continued on our way down the river.
-We were impressed by the kilometer after kilometer of deep sandbanks.
-It really drove home the character of the Coulonge River as the result of a channel cut through a massive glacial sand deposit thanks to the end of the most recent Ice Age about 10,000 years ago.
+Thirty minutes later, it was over – reduced to a few occasional sprinkles – and we continued on our way down the river.
+We were impressed by kilometer after kilometer of deep sandbanks.
+It really drove home the character of the Coulonge River due to a channel cut through a massive glacial sand deposit at the end of the most recent Ice Age about 10,000 years ago.

-Tent up and lunch done we put some stuff out on the rocks to dry.
+With the tent up and lunch done, we put some stuff out on the rocks to dry.
 Later we walked back up to the top of the rapids.
 Along the way, we left the trail to get closer to the cascade of water coming down the right side of the island in the middle of the rapids.
 Here is some of what we focussed our lenses on as we enjoyed the short (at least for us) day and the extra time to just sit or walk around and enjoy the river and the rapids.

 Up at the top of the rapids is a side set of waterfalls.
-I took the above shot at 1/80 sec. and then put on both a polarizer and a neutral density filter to slow things down a bit for the shot below – 1/3 sec – to get a smoother look to the water tumbling over the rock.
-I now wish I would have made the contrast even more dramatic with an initial 1/400 or so shot!
-More than anything else I just remember the feeling of sitting there on the side of the rapids with my tripod and thinking – “We are so lucky to be here – to be able to be here!”
+I took the above shot at 1/80 sec. and then put on both a polarizer and a neutral density filter to slow things down a bit for the image below – 1/3 sec – to get a smoother look to the water tumbling over the rock.
+I wish I had made the contrast even more dramatic with an initial 1/400 or so shot!
+More than anything else, I just remember sitting there on the side of the rapids with my tripod and thinking – “We are so lucky to be here – to be able to be here!”